JohnSnowLabs/langtest/README.md

 - Bug reports
 - Development and testing

 Feel free to clone the repo and submit your pull-requests!
-Or directly create issues in this repo.
+We'll also make sure to respond to all issues you open in this repo.

 ## Contributors